Tommy Hilfiger, Zendaya rock Harlem's Apollo Theater for N.Y Fashion Week

 Viewers watching the event live online were able to click on any outfit they chose and purchase the items right away.

-The Hilfiger brand, owned by fashion giant PVH Corp, is one of the best-known names in the U.S. apparel business, with over 1,600 retail outlets in the Americas, Europe and Asia.
+The Hilfiger brand, owned by fashion giant PVH Corp (PVH.N), is one of the best-known names in the U.S. apparel business, with over 1,600 retail outlets in the Americas, Europe and Asia.

 The brand is the biggest contributor to PVH’s sales.